2nd Foreign Parachute Regiment: 2008–2015

-During the night of January 27 and January 28, 2013, a company of the 2e REP was parachuted on the city of Timbuktu as part of Operation Serval in Mali.
-This was the first parachute drop for the regiment since Kolwezi in 1978.
+During the night of January 27 and 28, 2013, a company of the 2e REP was parachuted into the city of Timbuktu as part of Operation Serval in Mali.
+This was the regiment's first parachute drop since Kolwezi in 1978.

-In 2015, a fifth combat company was formed, specialized in the actions of desert warfare.
+In 2015, a fifth combat company was formed, specialized in desert warfare.

 Global War on Terror from 2015 until present

-Operation Serval in Mali having been replaced by Operation Barkhane in the Saharan Sahel in August 2014, 3 combat sections of the regiment parachuted in the North of Niger between April 7 and April 13, 2015.
+Operation Serval in Mali having been replaced by Operation Barkhane in the Saharan Sahel in August 2014, 3 combat sections of the regiment parachuted in the north of Niger between April 7 and April 13, 2015.

 The War on Terror in France and Opération Sentinelle means the regiment operates in mainland France.

 Selection

-"Shaping up" for 2e R.E.P takes 12 months of physical, mental and psychological tests across all terrain and weather conditions including special operations training.
+Promo Parachutiste is the selection course which Legionnaires intending to join 2ème REP undergo at Camp Raffalli in Calvi, Haute-Corse.
+Following selections, a Legionnaire's training begins with 12 months of physical, mental and psychological tests across all terrain and weather conditions including special operations.

 2e R.E.P is the only regiment of the 11th Parachute Brigade which trains their own paratroopers.
 The Legionnaires spend their parachute training in Calvi TAP within the walls of the regiment.
 All other French Army paratrooper units are trained at the École des troupes aéroportées (ETAP) in Pau.

+Stringent Training Practices – The Slovakian recruit Joszef Tvarusko, who was part of the 2e R.E.P of the French Foreign Legion, died from heatstroke during a rigorous exercise in Djibouti in May 2008, leading to the trial of four of his superiors over alleged harsh treatment.

 Organization

 The regiment is composed of around 1310 men organized into 10 companies and a reserve unit of 60 men.
-The structure of the 2nd Foreign Parachute Regiment as 2018:
+As of 2018, the structure of the 2nd Foreign Parachute Regiment consisted of: